Police body camera: Germany

-Reasons for bodycams
+Reasons for body cams

 In some parts of Germany, some state police services have used body-worn video systems since 2013 and the number of states (German: Land or Länder) where police use bodycams has increased ever since.
 The reason for the introduction of these cameras in Germany has overwhelmingly been to protect police against assaults from suspects.
 The second reason is the ability to reconstruct events and to use the recording as evidence.
 A third reason has been the fact that civilians are filming the police and that the police wants to add their own recordings to what they perceive as selective filming by civilians.
 As Rüdiger Seidenspinner, the president of the union of policemen for the State of Baden-Württemberg, explained: "The reason is simple: our colleagues have had enough in this era of smartphones of being filmed only when they intervene.
 What caused the intervention, what actions, insults etc. took place does not seem to concern anyone.
 Furthermore, we will not use the BodyCam in all situations, but only for specific deployments and especially in areas with high levels of crime".
-According to a representative sample of 1,200 citizens from Germany in 2015, a majority of 71% is in favour of body cameras and 20% is opposed to the technology.
+According to a representative sample of 1,200 citizens from Germany in 2015, a majority of 71% is in favor of body cameras and 20% is opposed to the technology.